China’s HNA Group says co-chairman has died in France

-HNA Group said Wang Jian, a co-founder of the company, suffered “severe injuries” in a fall and died Tuesday at age 57.
+Wang Jian, a co-founder of the company, suffered “severe injuries” in a fall in Provence in southern France and died Tuesday at age 57, said an HNA Group statement.
 It gave no other details.

 More recently, HNA has been selling some assets as Chinese regulators tighten lending controls and press companies to rein in debt.